TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Analysis

 \subsection{Global analysis with {\tt EXOFASTv2}}

-Here we give details on our global analysis of the stellar and BD parameters for TOI-2119 using {\tt EXOFASTv2} \citep{eastman2019}. {\tt EXOFASTv2} uses the Monte Carlo-Markov Chain (MCMC) method and for each MCMC fit, we use N=36 (N = 2$\times n_{\rm parameters}$) walkers, or chains, and run until the fit passes the default convergence criteria for {\tt EXOFASTv2} (described in \cite{eastman2019}).
+Here we give details on our global analysis of the stellar and BD parameters for TOI-2119 using {\tt EXOFASTv2} \citep{eastman2019}. {\tt EXOFASTv2} uses the Monte Carlo-Markov Chain (MCMC) method and for each MCMC fit, we use N=36 (N = 2$\times n_{\rm parameters}$) walkers, or chains, and run until the fit passes the default convergence criteria for {\tt EXOFASTv2} \citep[described in][]{eastman2019}.

 Here we will describe our inputs into {\tt EXOFASTv2} and what parameters we obtain from each one.
 First, we input the stellar magnitudes referenced in Table \ref{tab:toi_obs} and use the $T_{\rm eff}$ empirical relations from \cite{mann2015} as a prior on the SED model for the star (Figure \ref{fig:sed}).
 Note the UV excess in the SED for TOI-2119.
 We attribute this to stellar activity, likely related to the strength of flares that we see in the \tess\, light curve for the star.
+The broadband UV data points from GALEX \citep[][]{bianchi2017_galex} cannot be used to directly estimate $\log{R^\prime_{HK}}$ following the technique used in \cite{findeisen2011} due to the $B-V$ magnitude color of TOI-2119 falling outside of the valid range determined in that study.

 We also input parallax measurements from Gaia EDR3 ($\varpi = 31.77 \pm 0.03$ mas), which are used with the SED model and an upper limit on V-band extinction \citep[$A_V \leq 0.05$,][]{av_priors} to determine the stellar luminosity and radius.
 We use this stellar radius with the radius ratios obtained from our input \tess\, transit photometry to constrain the radius of the transiting BD.
 The inclination from the transit data are combined with our input RV follow up from TRES to constrain the mass and orbital properties of TOI-2119b.
 The relative RVs are done with respect to the target star, so the zero-point is arbitrary (Table \ref{tab:rvs}).
 We let the RV offset $\gamma$ be a free parameter and we include an RV jitter term, $\sigma_j$, to account for the surface activity of the star.
 The RV jitter term derives from a white noise model implemented in {\tt EXOFASTv2}.
 Our input $\rm [Fe/H] =-0.10 \pm 0.09$ and $T_{\rm eff} = 3512 \pm 100$K empirical estimates from \cite{mann2013} and \cite{mann2015}, respectively, are used as priors on the build-in MIST stellar isochrone models \citep{mist1, mist2, mist3} in {\tt EXOFASTv2}.
 These models are detailed in these three studies, but we note here that the MIST models are less accurate in determining the ages of low-mass stars like TOI-2119, so our priors on the stellar mass, radius, and age are especially relevant here.